willhansen/kotlin/spec-docs/function-types.md

 * (declaration) `invoke` with no receiver, with the corresponding number of parameters and return type.
 * (synthesized) `invoke` with first type parameter as the extension receiver type, and the rest as parameters and return type.

-Call resolution should use the annotations on the type of the value the call is performed on to select the correct `invoke` and to report the diagnostic if the `invoke` is illegal (see the previous block).
+Call resolution should use the annotations on the type of the konstue the call is performed on to select the correct `invoke` and to report the diagnostic if the `invoke` is illegal (see the previous block).

 On JVM function types are erased to the physical classes defined in package `kotlin.jvm.internal`: